sswietoniowski/learning-mssql/pluralsight/01_designing_and_implementing_sql_server_tables_and_views/README.md

 An indexed view is a view that has an index on it.
 Indexed views are used to improve performance of queries that use the view.

+Indexed view has many requirements, some of them:

+- first index must be a unique clustered index,
+- certain SET options must be specified,
+- a view must be deterministic,
+- must be created with `SCHEMABINDING` option,
+- restricted T-SQL elements that can't be used inside the index.

 More info about indexed views can be found [here](https://learn.microsoft.com/en-us/sql/relational-databases/views/create-indexed-views?view=sql-server-ver15).

 ## 7. Implementing Partitioned Views